4r1ss/Automated-Backup/README.md

 - Backup
 - ZippedBackup

-## Adding new folders to our backup
+## Adding new folders to your backup

 - Creating File
 ```